 On occasion, however, the majority of the meniscus is just too badly damaged to be useful to the knee and it is better to remove a large portion, if not all of the meniscus.
 This is only done when there is really no chance that the meniscus will work as designed and leaving it behind will continue to cause pain.
 This occurs when the knee has moderate to advanced osteoarthritic wear and the arthroscopy is the last attempt to salvage the knee before a knee replacement is the only likely solution in the future.

-Once the surgical resection has been completed, the instruments are removed from the knee, the portals are stitched up and the knee wrapped with a sterile dressing.
-You are awoken from the anesthesia and taken to the recovery area where the nurses will provide supportive care until you are wide awake.
+Once the surgical resection has been completed, the instruments are removed from the knee, the portals are stitched up, and the knee wrapped with a sterile dressing.
+You are awakened from the anesthesia and taken to the recovery area where the nurses will provide supportive care until you are wide awake.
 At this point, you are moved to an area where your family will be waiting for you.

-Recovery & Rehabilitation
+Recovery & rehabilitation

 What really helps in keeping the knee comfortable is covering it with an ice blanket or ice packs to keep it chilled.
 This will help keep the swelling to a minimum.
-Swelling is in large part what causes a great deal of the discomfort and ice application will control much of the expected post op pain.
+Swelling is in large part what causes a great deal of the discomfort and ice application will control much of the expected post-op pain.

 Physical Therapy is an important part of recovery from any joint surgery.
-Stiffness, weakness and persistent pain can result on a long term basis without therapy.
+Stiffness, weakness, and persistent pain can result on a long term basis without therapy.
 For most patients, however, physical therapy can be done with some basic guidance if the patient is willing and motivated to do the therapy.
-Our program will give you the exercises that have been approved by therapists and the Academy of Orthopaedic Surgeons as the ones which, if done, have the highest probability of returning you quickly to your chosen activity.
+Our program will give you the exercises that have been approved by therapists and the American Academy of Orthopaedic Surgeons as the ones which, if done, have the highest probability of returning you quickly to your chosen activity.

 One of the best exercises to regain motion is pedaling on a stationary bike for 30 minutes a day.
 This helps to move the fluid out of your knee and as this happens your motion improves.
 Also, simple walking makes the muscles of your lower leg squeeze the fluid out of your legs and increases your tolerance and endurance.
 Additional exercises will be presented to you at the appropriate time after surgery.

-In summary, Arthroscopic Knee Surgery for a torn meniscus in the knee is one of the most common orthopaedic procedures currently being done since a torn meniscus is one of the most common joint problems afflicting the middle aged and senior adult population.
+In summary, Arthroscopic Knee Surgery for a torn meniscus in the knee is one of the most common orthopaedic procedures currently being done, since a torn meniscus is one of the most common joint problems afflicting the middle-aged and senior adult population.
 This surgery has a high success rate in resolving pain and restoring function to your knee.

-The professionals at the Zehr Center for Orthopaedics are highly experienced in performing this surgical procedure and in the care of the patient post operatively.
-We want you to get back into action with a pain free knee!
+The professionals at the Zehr Center for Orthopaedics are highly experienced in performing this surgical procedure and in the care of the patient post -operatively.
+We want you to get back into action with a pain-free knee!